stephenslab/ebnm/README.md

 The family of all distributions.

 "deconvolver":
 A non-parametric exponential family with a natural spline basis.
-Like npmle, there is no unimodal assumption, but whereas npmle produces spiky estimates for g, deconvolver estimates are much more regular.
+Like npmle, there is no unimodal assumption, but whereas npmle produces spiky estimates for $g$, deconvolver estimates are much more regular.
 See Narasimhan and Efron (2020) for details.

 "flat":
 A "non-informative" improper uniform prior.